Duolingo Review - Does It Actually Work? | 2023 (with Product Images)

 Completing an exercise will also net you lingots, which are tiny little gems serving as the game’s currency - you are awarded these at various points throughout the language learning experience, and they can be used to buy a number of bonuses.

-Things you can spend your hard-earned lingots on include: bonus skills, power ups, streak freezes (those get mighty important once you get past your first few weeks of play, you have my word… there is no worse feeling than losing a 100+ streak!)
+Things you can spend your hard-earned lingots on include: bonus skills, power-ups, and streak freezes (those get mighty important once you get past your first few weeks of play, you have my word… there is no better feeling than hitting a 100+ streak!)

 Now, this is a big one - every single day that you play even just one lesson, you keep your existing streak alive and add another day to your journey.
 Miss just one day and all of that hard work disappears up in smoke… there’s nothing you can do!